opensearch-project/documentation-website/_im-plugin/index-codecs.md

 ## Choosing a codec

 The choice of index codec impacts the amount of disk space required to store the index data.
 Codecs like `best_compression`, `zstd`, and `zstd_no_dict` can achieve higher compression ratios, resulting in smaller index sizes.
-Conversely, the `default` codec doesn’t prioritize compression ratio, resulting in larger index sizes but with faster search operations than `best_compression`.
-The `zstd` and `zstd_no_dict` codecs ensure better search performance than the other two codecs.
+Conversely, the `default` codec doesn’t prioritize compression ratio, resulting in larger index sizes but faster search operations than `best_compression`.

 ## Index codec considerations for index operations